 A number of researchers (e.g. MacArthur, 2010; Nacey, 2013; Littlemore, 2014; Hoang, 2015; Gao, 2016) have investigated EFL learners’ use of metaphor by focusing on the written work produced by different groups of EFL learners.
 Chinese English majors struggle with English writing to some degree in order to fill the gap between their English language proficiency and assigned English writing tasks.
 According to the National College English Teaching Syllabus for English Majors in mainland China and the teaching goals arranged in the academic writing textbooks used by Chinese English majors currently, argumentative writing is an important training objective throughout Chinese English majors’ four-year undergraduate program.

-Being interested in how metaphors are used and what kind of role that metaphors play in Chinese English majors’ topic-based argumentative writing, my research identifies metaphors in Chinese English majors’ argumentative writing by following the steps of MIP(VU) (Pragglejaz Group, 2007; Steen et al., 2010), categorizes metaphor types and relevant metaphor functions in terms of main word-classes and the specific communicative purposes in the argumentative writing genre (Goatly, 2011; Deignan et al., 2013; Caballero, 2017).
-I then classify metaphor use into appropriate or non-native-like (MacArthur, 2010; Littlemore, 2014).
+Being interested in how metaphors are used and what kind of role that metaphors play in Chinese English majors’ topic-based argumentative writing, my research identifies metaphors in Chinese English majors’ argumentative writing by following the steps of MIP(VU) (Pragglejaz Group, 2007; Steen et al., 2010), categorizes metaphor types in terms of main word-classes and analyzes metaphor functions in the argumentative writing genre (Goatly, 2011; Deignan et al., 2013; Caballero, 2017).
+I further classify metaphor use into conventional and unconventional ones (Kovecses, 2010; Birdsell, 2018).
 Following this textual analysis, stimulated-recall interviews are carried out to explore how Chinese English majors report their thinking processes and awareness of using metaphors during their argumentative writing.
 My study aims to produce results that can have a positive impact on the innovation of teaching pedagogies for argumentative writing teaching and the development of an academic writing module for Chinese English majors by integrating metaphor knowledge into argumentative writing.